 The MTC had its initial meeting for the Wayfair Implementation and Marketplace Facilitator Work Group on September 5th.
-We are one of a few chosen outside businesses included in this workgroup along with states, large corporations, and other sales tax firms.
+We are a few chosen outside businesses included in this workgroup, along with states, large corporations, and other sales tax firms.

 You can learn more about the MTC work group’s agenda here.

-After the call, I learned that this is an extremely intelligent group and this will be an ongoing process over a few months.
+After the call, I learned that this is a knowledgeable group, and this will be an ongoing process over a few months.

 The first step was to address and discuss all issues.
 These issues included the definition of a marketplace facilitator, what happens if they process payments or not, who should collect the sales tax, who remits it, economic nexus, income tax nexus, state returns, the sales tax registration process, and more.